 The disagreement will assuredly continue – there will be more high points and then there will be low points we’ll have to work around.
 (No, Dan Cathy did not ever say “We Don’t Like the Blacks Either.”)

 Maybe that’s OK and we can just enjoy living in a country where we’re free to either Eat Mor Chikn.
 Or not.
-Maybe something so much bigger happened in this one story – two people on opposites sides of our civil cold war got to see each other as human beings.
-And that’s something to squawk about.
+Maybe something so much bigger happened in this one story – two people on opposites sides of our cold civil war got to see each other as human beings.
+And that’s, we think, is certainly something to squawk about.
+Or should it be “moo about?”